marcbenedi/marcbenedi.github.io/content/_index.md

           date_start: '2020-04-01'
           date_end: '2022-09-01'
           description: |2-
-              * Built a high-performance GPU cluster for the Deep Learning laboratory
+              * Built a high-performance GPU cluster for the Deep Learning laboratory.
-              * Built a frontend with vue.js and a backend for the cluster’s users
+              * Built a frontend with [Vue.js](https://vuejs.org/) and a backend for the cluster’s users.
         - title: Software Engineer
           company: HELM Mobile Development
           company_url: 'https://helm.cat/'